whi-tw/macvlan-unifi-os/README.md

+[!IMPORTANT]
+# ARCHIVED

+I'm no longer using macvlan on the UDR itself, so I'm unable to test it and am therefore not supporting this further.
+More than happy to transfer the repo to someone who wants to maintain it from here out.

+UniFi changed the source, and my method stopped working.
+I'm not a kernel dev, so don't know how to fix the issues.
+I'm sure there's someone who would be able to sort it out, but that's not me.

+If you would like to take this over, email me at `github1 [at] whi [dot] tw` and let me know who you are, github profile etc and I'll make a decision.
+[!IMPORTANT]

 # macvlan.ko for UniFi OS Devices (UDR, UDM*)

 Ubiquiti stopped including the macvlan kernel module into recent UniFi OS releases.
 This brings it back.